 Determining how much money you have to spend for the Labor Day party is probably the first thing to do.
 Think about what you’ll need:

 Once you have an idea of what items you’ll need to spend money on, you’ll be better able to prepare a budget.
 For each of the above areas you can save money with a little bit of forethought and planning.

 Let’s start with location.
 The cheapest way to host any party is to have it at home.
 By having your party at your residence, you have more control over who attends and how you decorate.
 You also don’t incur the extra expense of renting a facility.

 Decide how many people to invite.
 Not only will this number determine how much money you’ll need to spend on food and beverages, it will also help you know how many invitations to send.

 Speaking of invitations, with technology today it’s easy to send personal invitations to everyone you’d like to attend by using email or text messaging.
 Of course, you can also use a computer to make your invitations and mail them if you choose, but that would mean printing them out (paper and ink) as well as postage.
 Don’t forget to ask people to let you know if they plan to attend.

 And since you’re thinking about decorations, consider what items you can make at home.
-Enlist the help of your children to make patriotic decorations.
-Red, white and blue star garlands and Chinese-style paper lanterns in patriotic colors are easy to make and your children will probably jump at the chance to help.
+Enlist the help of your children to make patriotic decorations for Memorial Day, Independence Day and Labor Day.
+Or go with a luau theme and decorate with pineapples, hibiscus flowers and tiki torches.

 While you are at the discount store grab some beach balls, string up a rope or net and have a beachball volleyball tournament.
 Make a giant twister board on the lawn with spray paint or on concrete with chalk.
 Ask guests to bring lawn games like croquet, bean bag toss, etc. Have soccer balls, footballs, etc. available for pick up games.